Reyhaneh Moradi-Marjaneh, Seyed M. Hassanian, Farzad Rahmani, Seyed H. Aghaee-Bakhtiari, Amir Avan* and Majid Khazaei* Pages 4626 - 4638 ( 13 )

-Results: Phytosomal curcumin exerts anti-proliferative, anti-migratory and apoptotic activity in vitro.
-It also decreases tumor growth and augmented 5-fluorouracil (5-FU) anti-tumor effect in vivo.
+Results: Phytosomal curcumin exerts anti-proliferative, anti-migratory and apoptotic activity in-vitro.
+It also decreases tumor growth and augmented 5-fluorouracil (5-FU) anti-tumor effect in-vivo.
 In addition, our data showed that induction of oxidative stress and inhibition of angiogenesis through modulation of VEGF signaling regulatory miRNAs might be underlying mechanisms by which phytosomal curcumin exerted its antitumor effect.

-Conclusions: Our data confirmed this notion that phytosomal curcumin administrates anticancer effects and can be used as a complementary treatment in clinical settings.
+Conclusion: Our data confirmed this notion that phytosomal curcumin administrates anticancer effects and can be used as a complementary treatment in clinical settings.